smatechnologies/ibm-i-agent-docs/docs/commands-utilities/file-arrival.md

-The File Name field of an IBM i File Arrival job sub-type in the OpCon EM is checked by the Agent to determine whether the file exists in the DB2 database, or whether it is located outside of DB2 in another IFS file system, such as the root \'/\' file system.
-It is the leading forward slash character \'/\' that designates an IFS file outside of DB2.
-When a non-DB2 IFS format will be processed, the Agent uses the EM job definition panel fields to compose the Agent\'s CHKIFSFIL command for execution in an IBM i batch job.
+The File Name field of an IBM i File Arrival job sub-type in the OpCon EM is checked by the Agent to determine whether the file exists in the DB2 database, or whether it is located outside of DB2 in another IFS file system, such as the root '/' file system.
+It is the leading forward slash character '/' that designates an IFS file outside of DB2.
+When a non-DB2 IFS format will be processed, the Agent uses the EM job definition panel fields to compose the Agent's CHKIFSFIL command for execution in an IBM i batch job.

-The CHKIFSFIL command can also be used in stand-alone mode, outside of direct control by OpCon, from some of the Agent\'s local automation tools such as a Multi-Step Job Script, or as a command in a Captured Data Response Rule.
-To use this command off line from OpCon, it is necessary to specify a value of (N), (T), or (A) for the command parameter OPCONJOB(), where (N) = not an OpCon job and either value (T) or (A) indicates \"test mode\" for the command.
+The CHKIFSFIL command can also be used in stand-alone mode, outside of direct control by OpCon, from some of the Agent's local automation tools such as a Multi-Step Job Script, or as a command in a Captured Data Response Rule.
+To use this command off line from OpCon, it is necessary to specify a value of (N), (T), or (A) for the command parameter OPCONJOB(), where (N) = not an OpCon job and either value (T) or (A) indicates "test mode" for the command.
 In fact, the test mode turns off any attempt to send job information and completion codes to OpCon.
 The optional parameters for sending values to OpCon Properties are also not supported in the local test mode; but in this case, there